mjay4/Automation/README.md

 3. ExtentionBasedSeparation.py :
-   This sepearates the files in different folders based on there extensions.
-Only thing we need to do is improve the code to make it event based. i.e, whenever a file enters the folder it will automatically go to the desired folder.
+   This sepearates the files in different folders based on their extensions.
+Only thing that we need to do is, improve the code to make it event based. i.e, whenever a file enters the folder it will automatically go to the desired folder.